The Bee Team

 Beekeeper & Founder

-Her reverence for stories and storytelling is rooted in her work as a Ceremonialist and Rites-of-Passage Facilitator, with a particular affinity for menstruation, movement, and the moon.
-Learn more about her ceremonial work here.
+Her commitment to creating intentional space for brave storytelling and engaged listening is rooted in her work as a Ceremonialist and Rites-of-Passage Facilitator, with a particular affinity for progressing culture, attuning to the cycles of nature, and celebrating the seasons of life.

 Samara specializes in singing, creating art, hugs, and possesses an eccentric playful, and unbridled sense of vitality.

-You’ll likely find her smiling and laughing as she coordinates volunteers for our shows and makes sure each night runs smoothly and most importantly that everyone has a good time.
+You’ll likely find her smiling and laughing as she coordinates volunteers for our shows, making sure each night runs smoothly and most importantly that everyone has a good time.